 Where does she stand on the big issues?

-She set out her values both prior to and after assuming office:
+She set out her values both before and after assuming office:

-- Gender balance: Mrs von der Leyen, the first woman to take on the presidency, selected a team of 27 EU commissioners that sees 12 women get a seat at the top table.
+- Gender balance: Mrs von der Leyen, the first woman to serve as president, selected a team of 27 EU commissioners including 12 women at the top table.

-- Climate change: Within days of taking office she promised a "European Green Deal", to set Europe on a path to "climate neutrality" by 2050 - removing greenhouse gas emissions from the air - and creating a transition fund for countries still dependent on fossil fuels.
+- Climate change: Within days of taking office she promised a "European Green Deal", to set Europe on a path to "climate neutrality" - that is, net-zero greenhouse gas emissions - by 2050, and creating a transition fund for countries still dependent on fossil fuels.

 - Brexit: She warned the UK that the timetable to conclude an agreement - by the end of 2020 - was "extremely challenging", adding that whatever happened, the EU would remain united and continue to benefit from its single market and customs union.